The Exponentially Tilted Gaussian Prior for Variational Autoencoders: Method

-Intuitively, this construction allows encoder distributions to be spread around the surface of a hyper-sphere under a minimum KLD, rather than located at the single point $\mu_i = 0$ in the case when the prior is an standard Gaussian.
-This work follows [31] in that we use an alternative prior that has a committed rate of $\delta$, where $D_{\mathrm{KL}}^\tau \geq \delta$.
-The committed rate can be interpreted as the minimum average amount of information in nats that each sample contains after being encoded.
+Intuitively, the tilted prior allows the encoder distributions to choose $\mu$ anywhere on the surface of a hyper-sphere with a minimum KLD, rather than located at the single point $\mu = 0$, as would be the case when the prior is an standard Gaussian.
+Note also that since a Gaussian cannot be perfectly fit to the distribution $\mathcal{N}_\tau(0,I)$, there will always be a non-zero minimum KLD between the encoder and prior distributions, i.e. $\delta(\tau) := \inf_{ \mu \in \mathbb{R}^{d_z} } f_\tau(\mu) > 0$ when $\tau > 0$.
+This can be interpreted as the minimum average amount of information in nats that each sample contains after being encoded.
 The decoder is then able to use this information to differentiate distributions in the latent space.
+This minimum value $\delta(\tau)$ is referred to as the ``committed rate'' in \citet{Razavi}.